Installation

 Download the binary for your platform, make it executable, and place it on your PATH.

 If you use Node.js, you can install Cursus via npm.
 The package downloads the appropriate static binary for your platform during postinstall.
-All downloads are verified using a GitHub attestation to ensure that the downloaded builds are official builds.
+Each download is verified against its co-located Sigstore attestation bundle (the <binary>.sigstore.json Release asset) to ensure the build is an official one.
 See the security policy for details on the verification chain and how to audit it manually.

 npm install --save-dev @zantarix/cursusThis makes cursus available via npx cursus or in npm scripts.